Broccoli Tabbouleh Bowl with Lentils

 To make vegan or dairy-free: Omit the yogurt and feta toppings or choose non-dairy alternatives.

 PS: Love lentils?
 These one pot green lentils with kale and sweet potatoes is a popular recipe!
+Everyone also loves this lentil soup recipe with pasta.
+Lentils and pasta — the textures of the two complement each other so well!

 - 1 cup uncooked green or red lentils